How Much Money Does Disney World Make A Day?

 So how much does Disney World make Each Day?

-Altogether, the Walt Disney World theme parks rake in about $20 million every single day.
+Altogether, the Walt Disney World theme parks rake in about $20 million daily.
 When you add in all of Disney’s other media enterprises, Disney has revenues of over $20 billion every single quarter.

-Despite all of this, Disney currently has a huge debt to pay off after going on a spending spree to buy Fox and Star Wars, and has been struggling recently with its stock, which has plunged over 40% in the past year.
-Higher costs will ultimately take a hit on record revenue and their overall operating profit.
+Despite all of this, Disney has a huge debt to pay off after going on a spending spree to buy Fox and Star Wars and has been struggling recently with its stock, which has plunged over 40% in the past year.
+Higher costs will ultimately hit record revenue and their overall operating profit.

-If you want to dive into the actual financial statements of Disney we have those too.
+If you want to dive into Disney’s actual financial statements, we have those too.
+Here’s how much money Disney makes in a fiscal year.

-So from the chart we can see 2019 was a big year for the Disney company.
+So, from the chart, we can see that 2019 was a big year for Disney.
 It’s also the year that Bob Iger was preparing to step away and put Bob Chapek in place.
-2020 rolls around, everything looks to be set for another spectacular year.
-Unfortunately the the world had other ideas.
-So for the last two years Disney was losing A LOT of money under Chapek, and guests were unhappy.
-So we can see why the board decided to oust Bob Chapek, and bring back Bob Iger to satisfy stockholders.
+Two thousand twenty rolls around, and everything looks set for another spectacular year.
+Unfortunately, the world had other ideas.
+So, for the last two years, Disney was losing A LOT of money under Chapek, and guests were unhappy.
+So, we can see why the board decided to oust Bob Chapek and bring back Bob Iger to satisfy stockholders.

-When it was announced that Bob Iger would be replacing Bob Chapek at the end of 2022, Disney Facebook groups erupted in happy chaos.
-Guests and folks who love to argue on the internet were thrilled that the man that has built Disney up in the last 20 years that we all have come to know is back to save them.
-I do believe Iger will be making some changes to get guests flooding back to Disney.
+When it was announced that Bob Iger would replace Bob Chapek at the end of 2022, Disney Facebook groups erupted in happy chaos.
+Guests and folks who love to argue on the internet were thrilled that the man who has built Disney up in the last 20 years that we all have come to know is back to save them.
+I believe Iger will make some changes to get guests flooding back to Disney.

-The CEO has a responsibility to the shareholders to maximize profits, and balance customer expectations.
-I believe Bob Chapek focused more on maximizing profits than customers.
-In doing so, Bob Chapek tipped the scale and cash flow problems started to happen.
-Chapek thought he could take the cash cow, the Disney theme parks, and squeeze additional revenue out of them.
+The CEO is responsible to the shareholders to maximize profits and balance customer expectations.
+I believe Bob Chapek focused more on maximizing profits than on customers.
+In doing so, Bob Chapek tipped the scale, and cash flow problems started.
+Chapek thought he could take the cash cow, the Disney theme parks, and squeeze additional revenue out.